- 16 Mar 2023

 There are a number of different time range types offered in Preset — take a look at Time Configurations for a more detailed walkthrough.

-Add a Metric or Column to the Query Panel
+Add a Metric or Column

 You can then start dragging a metric or colum to the applicable destination fields.